DevLog & Showcase

 Backend developer exploring full-stack workflows with modern tools — WordPress, Laravel, PHP, Node.js, React, and Docker.

-I enjoy systems that are predictable, maintainable, and pleasant to work with.
+I enjoy software that is simple, maintainable, and pleasant to work with.

 Latest posts